JianxinZhang02/ES-TFI/README.md

 If you plan to leverage GPU acceleration, please install the appropriate **CUDA** version compatible with your PyTorch installation.

-Our implementation is built upon the [DeepCTR-Torch](https://github.com/shenweichen/DeepCTR-Torch) framework.
+Our implementation is built upon the [DeepCTR-Torch](https://github.com/shenweichen/DeepCTR-Torch) framework(v0.2.9).
 Install through `pip install -U deepctr-torch`

 🚀 **Code coming soon!**